james-willett/jameswillett.dev/docs/posts/now.md

 This is what I spend my time doing:

 - Being a supportive and present husband, father, son and friend
-- Working mostly remotely in my role as a Principal Software Engineer
+- Working mostly remotely in my role as a Principal Software Engineer at [SAP](https://sap.com)
 - Creating in-depth, artful videos that help others become better software developers
 - Producing online training courses that teach software development concepts and tools
 - Delivering relevant content creation and software development advice through short/medium form content on social media